The dance of the Gypsies..

 Raised the Black Velvet to the moon.
 He yelled in a cheerful voice.

 Let’s enjoy love, the dance and the song.
-Hope no-one need to bleed tonight.
+Hope no-one needs to bleed tonight.

 A wise traveling spirit leave only memories of beauty and laughter.